 What is payment orchestration?

-Think of it as a technical layer that pulls all your payment tools — PSPs, fraud systems, data platforms — into one unified system.
+Think of it as a technical layer that pulls all your payment tools — payment service providers, fraud systems, data platforms — into one unified system.

 Let’s say you’re using Stripe, Adyen, and Nube, each has its own checkout, rules, and analytics.
 You end up managing three stacks that don’t sync.